JCaiDev/weatherApp/README.md

 The app uses the OpenWeather API to fetch weather data.
 Create an account on OpenWeather and obtain an API key

 1. Go to [OpenWeather](https://openweathermap.org) and sign up
-2. Sign up and get your free API key
+2. Sign up and get a free API key
-3. Replace the YOUR_API_KEY placeholder in the
+3. Replace the API_KEY placeholder in the
-   src/utils/api.jsx const apiKey = "YOUR_API_KEY"
+   src/utils/api.jsx const apiKey = "API_KEY"

 with actual API key